Apricot-S/xiangting/README.md

 }
 ```

-In the case of three-player mahjong, the tiles from 2m to 8m do not exist.
+In three-player mahjong, the tiles from 2m to 8m do not exist.
 Additionally, melded sequences (明順子) cannot be used.

 ```rust
 use xiangting::{calculate_replacement_number, calculate_replacement_number_3_player};